Getting Your Home Ready to Sell in 9 Easy Steps

 8. Touch up or upgrade your home’s exterior

 Your home’s exterior hits your potential buyer with a first impression that could make or break a sale.
 That’s why it’s so important to examine your home’s exterior before you list it for a sale.
 Start by power washing your home’s exterior.
 Look out for any spots with chipped paint or siding damage.
-From there, you can add value by applying fresh paint to your home’s exterior.
-In fact, some research suggests exterior paint can land you a 51% return on investment.
+From there, you can add value by applying fresh paint to your home’s exterior, which can increase your home’s financial value by 2 to 5%.

 Once you’ve taken care of those basics, here are a few more ambitious home exterior additions you may want to consider as you prepare to sell your home: